Lisa Lane

-Marianne Elizabeth Lane Hickey, also known as Lisa Lane (born April 25, 1938, in Philadelphia), is an American former chess player.
-She was the U.S. Women's Chess Champion in 1959, but not a chess master.
+Marianne Elizabeth Lane Hickey (April 25, 1933 – February 28, 2024), also known as Lisa Lane, was an American chess player.
+She was the U.S. Women's Chess Champion in 1959.
 She appeared on the cover of Sports Illustrated in the August 7, 1961 edition, making her the first chess player to appear on its cover (Bobby Fischer did so in 1972).

 Early life and chess career

 Born in Philadelphia, Lane never knew her father, a leather glazer.
 As a child, she and her sister Evelyn lived with their grandmother and various neighbors while their mother held down two jobs.
-In 1957, while attending Temple University, Lisa struck and killed an elderly woman while driving her mother's car (Lane was not charged); this, and the end of a love affair, set Lane into a depression.
+In 1957, while attending Temple University, Lane struck and killed an elderly woman while driving her mother's car (she was not charged).
+This, and the end of a love affair, set Lane into a depression.

-Rather than beginning to play chess as a child, Lane discovered chess in her late teens.
-After investing her remaining savings in a Philadelphia bookstore, Lane began playing chess at local coffeehouses and "winning all the time", she said.
-After coaching by master Attilio Di Camillo, Lane won the women's championship of Philadelphia in 1958 and took her first U.S. Women's Chess Championship in 1959 at the age of 21, just two years after she began playing the game.
+Lane learned to play chess in her late teens.
+After investing her savings in a Philadelphia bookstore, she began playing chess at a nearby coffeehouse and others in the neighborhood, "winning all the time", she said.
+After coaching by master Attilio Di Camillo, Lane won the women's championship of Philadelphia in 1958 and took her first U.S. Women's Chess Championship in 1959 at the age of 26, just two years after she began playing the game.
 She held this title until 1962, losing it to Gisela Kahn Gresser.
 Lane had an Elo rating of 2002, a low expert rating, from the United States Chess Federation as of the end of 1961.
 In 1963, Lane opened her own chess club, The Queen's Pawn Chess Emporium in New York City.
 In 1966, she shared the U.S. Women's Chess Champion title with Gresser.
 She competed in the Women's World Championship Tournament twice, in 1962 (joint 12th of 17) and 1965 (12th of 18).

-Lane has been married twice – first to Walter Rich, a Philadelphia ad man and commercial artist, from 1959 to 1961; then to Neil Hickey, editor-at-large of the Columbia Journalism Review, since 1962.
+Lane was married twice – first to Walter Rich, a Philadelphia ad man and commercial artist, from 1959 to 1961; then to Neil Hickey, a writer and journalist who eventually became editor-at-large of the Columbia Journalism Review, in 1962.
 Both Lisa and her husband were friends of Bobby Fischer and assisted Fischer in some chess articles.
-(Despite her friendship with him, Fischer was not impressed with Lane's, or any woman's, chess playing abilities: "They're all fish.
-Lisa, you might say, is the best of the American fish.")